 After applying the one question limit and embedding my one question surveys directly into the regular emails I sent to my email list, response rates shot through the roof.
 It was almost as though people didn’t even realize they were getting surveyed.

 The only problem I had left was that setting up these surveys took a lot of effort.
-I had to create the surveys manually, with the right links, going to a domain name I had to setup and track myself.
+I had to create the surveys manually, with the right links, going to a domain name I had to set up and track myself.

 YesInsights To the Rescue